opersys/remote-interface/README.md

 > $ adb push dist_arm /data/local/tmp

+In the device *adb shell*, you might need to make minicap and minitouch files executable.
+There are several executable files in that directory so go with the lazy way and make them all executable:

+> chmod -R 0755 _bin

+This is probably very insecure but I certainly don't recommend leaving Remote Interface running when the device is in a public network.

-In the device *adb shell*, start the Remote Interface the following way:
+Start the Remote Interface the following way:

 > /data/local/tmp $ ./node app.js